dinhanhthi/notion-x/README.md

 # notion-x

 My customization of NotionX's react-notion-x.
-For personal use only!
+Personal use only!

 ## Install